DirektoratetForByggkvalitet/losen-pdf/README.md

 ### The process
 1. Install now by running `npm i -g now` (only first time)
 2. Issue the command `now` when standing in the project folder.
-Now will ask you to sign in if it's the first time
+Now will start building the service, give you an url and deploy it.
+If you haven't deployed with now before, or if it's a long time since last time you'll be prompted to sign in.
 3. You should get a response similar to this when you deploy:

 ```sh